 Initially, the COI Portal was designed to provide a common and restricted access point to COI for EU+ states (EU Member States plus Norway and Switzerland)’ asylum administrations, but also to offer additional resources, particularly for Member States with less elaborate or non-existent COI systems.
 Via automated connections to national COI systems (currently Finland, France, Ireland, Norway, Sweden) and manual storage of COI for those countries not connected, the COI Portal was built to provide access to national products and third-party documents in various languages.

 In 2014, following requests from various stakeholders, and in cooperation with EU+ states, EASO began redesigning the COI Portal.
 The aim was to increase COI transparency for all actors in the asylum process, to keep pace with technical standards and to re-focus the platform as a specialist application for COI produced by EU+, EASO, and EU Institutions.

 To achieve this, EASO developed a more user-friendly and up-to-date interface and improved the search capabilities.
 It also focused its platform on COI authored by the COI services of national asylum administrations and on COI produced by EASO and other EU institutions or agencies.
 COI originating from other organisations (non-governmental or international, research institutes, etc.) is not provided since such information can be easily accessed via other complementary platforms such as ecoi.net or Refworld.
 EASO also opened a public section on its new platform for non-registered users.

 The new Portal, renamed the EASO COI Portal, was launched in early 2016.
-Currently, in its initial version (BETA), it will continue to evolve to better serve the needs of asylum practitioners
+It will continue to evolve to better serve the needs of asylum practitioners

 The EASO COI Portal today